datapro05/blue-green-deployment-postgresql/README.md

 ## Steps
 1. Takes a snapshot of the current cluster
 2. Restores a new cluster (`acme-datahub-staging-blue`) from the snapshot
-3. Upgrades the engine version during restore
+3. Upgrades the engine version after restore
 4. Waits for the new cluster to be available

 ## Requirements